 - Silver plans have moderate monthly premiums, deductibles and copays.
 They cover roughly 70 percent of costs.
 They’re the only plans eligible for cost-sharing subsidies; however, if you are an American Indian or Alaskan native, all plans have a cost-sharing subsidy.

-Kentucky residents younger than 30 can also apply for a catastrophic plan offering low premiums but with high deductibles.
+Kentucky residents 29 and younger can also apply for a catastrophic plan offering low premiums but with high deductibles.

 What if I already have health insurance?